jashort/clexp/README.md

 (adds an expense for $8.95 to the Food category, with the description "Lunch" and the date 12/20/2013)

+    clexp add 45.30/3 food Lunch
+(Evalate the expression "45.30/3" and add the result to the Food category with the description "Lunch")

     clexp total
 (shows the total amount spent in all time)